Neural Networks Enhancement with Logical Knowledge: Conclusions and future work

 In addition, the KE contains clause weights, which are learnable parameters that represent the strength of the clauses.
 At the best of our knowledge, \kenn\ and RNM are the only approaches that can merge Neural Networks models and logical Prior Knowledge while learning the clause weights.
 The two methods work similarly, in the sense that both the methods use a neural network to predict the initial classification which is then updated based on the knowledge.
 The difference between the two can be summarized in the different choices made for this second step: \kenn\ integrate it directly into the base NN as a differentiable function but it considers each rule separately and integrates the results via a linear combination; RNM instead take into account the entire knowledge at the same time, but it requires to solve an optimization problem (MAP estimation) at inference time and at each training step.

 The ability to learn clause weights makes \kenn\ suitable for tasks where the provided knowledge is not totally reliable or when some of the clauses are not hard constraints and it is not known a priori the strength of the constraints encoded in the clauses.
-This has proven to be a major advantage in the experiments with VRD Dataset, where the results obtained by \kenn\ outperforms LTN using the same type of knowledge.
-Indeed, multiple clause weights have been set to zero by the learning process, meaning that \kenn\ learned to ignore the corresponding clauses.
-On the other hand, LTN forces the satisfaction of constraints, meaning that those rules are enforced by it even if they are not satisfied in the training data.
+This has proven to be a major advantage in previous experiments with VRD Dataset, where the results obtained by \kenn\ outperformed LTN using the same type of knowledge.
 Moreover, the experiments on Citeseer provide other evidence in favour of approaches that integrate the knowledge into the model, since both \kenn\ and RNM obtained higher results than SBR.
-Finally, notice that one of the advantages of learning the clause weights is that in principle it should be possible to generate new knowledge by generating random clauses and let \kenn\ validate them by learning the weights.
+Finally, the ability of \kenn\ of learning the clause weights have been analyzed in the context of the Citeseer dataset, where a correlation between learned weights and clause satisfaction has been found.
+However, a more in depth analysis on the learned clause weights is neccessary to better understand such correlation, in particular when working with different datasets and with less satisfied clauses.
+Finally, notice that one of the advantages of learning the clause weights is that in principle it should be possible to produce new knowledge by generating random clauses and let \kenn\ validate them by learning the weights.
 This approach could be the focus of further experiments.

 While \kenn\ proved to be able to effectively add the knowledge into the base NN with good results in multiple datasets, the flexibility in terms of usable knowledge is lower as compared to the other methods, in particular because of the absence of the existential quantifier.
 This could be the goal of future developments.
 Notice that, if such a change is done under the Close World Assumption, this should be a quite trivial extension to develop.
-Another missing feature is the possibility to represents functions.
+Another missing feature is the possibility to represent functions.
 In this case, however, it is not a straightforward task.
-Further investigation are needed in this direction.
+Further investigations are needed in this direction.